happysantoo/vortex/README.md

 2. Use `findItemResult()` instead of manual iteration
 3. Consider enabling retry for transient failures
 4. Use `submitWithCallback()` for cleaner async code
+5. Configure `maxQueueSize` based on your throughput requirements
+6. Always handle `RejectedExecutionException` to detect backpressure

 ## License